 Implement a stronger user access control

 Administrators need to define the user access control as to who can access the data & to what extent.
-It helps to keep the access to sensitive data to a minimum and also ensures only the authorized entries in the cloud infrastructure.
+It helps to keep access to sensitive data to a minimum and also ensures only authorized entries in the cloud infrastructure.
 With the least privilege model, users are provided access to data that needs to be worked out.
 It is the process of user access control implementation that can be easily automated to enhance accuracy & save time.

 Use secure store keys & SSH (Secure Socket Shell) keys